docker/docs/datacenter/ucp/2.2/guides/admin/install/uninstall.md

 relies on UCP to provide the CA certificates that allow nodes in the cluster to identify one another.
-Also, since swarm mode is no longer controlling its own certificates, if the certificates expire after you uninstall UCP, the nodes in the swarm won't be able to communicate at all.
+Also, since swarm mode is no longer controlling its own certificates, if the certificates expire after you uninstall UCP, the nodes in the swarm can't communicate at all.
 To fix this, either reinstall UCP before the certificates expire or disable swarm mode by running `docker swarm leave --force` on every node.